 The cobtoxml utility creates a set of files that are XML documents, known as model files.
-Model files have the same root name as the object file.
-In this case, the following files are created:
+Model files have the same root name as the object file, although each filename has a unique, predetermined extension.
+In this case, the following types of model files are created:

 - Example file (getstarted.xml)

 - Template file (getstarted.xtl)

+- Internal style sheet file (getstarted.xsl)

 - Schema file (getstarted.xsd)

-- Style sheet (getstarted.xsl)